Skip to main contentSkip to navigation

 Biography

 John Kindschuh concentrates his practice in the field of environmental law, including regulatory compliance, analyzing emerging contaminants, and engaging in transactional counseling.
-He is a member of the firm's Energy, Environmental and Infrastructure Practice Group, and also works with the firm's Knowledge Management team.
+He is a member of the firm's Energy, Environmental and Infrastructure Practice Group.
 John has a strong commitment to representing corporate clients in multi-million dollar cases as well as to individual pro bono clients who cannot afford legal representation.

 Importantly, John recently suffered from a brain injury.
-He is an advocate for people with head injuries, speaking over one hundred times (to date!) to various groups, such as to BCLP lawyers and staff, therapists, doctors and nurses, religious organizations, and police officers.
-He has been featured on the local news three times during the past few years to help to educate members of his community.
+He is an advocate for people with head injuries, speaking over one hundred thirty times (to date!) to various groups, such as to BCLP lawyers and staff, therapists, doctors and nurses, religious organizations, and police officers.
+He has been featured on the local news three times to help educate members of his community.
 John is proud to build awareness as a member of the firm’s Inclusion & Diversity Committee and was featured in Episode 20 of BCLP's "Off Script Live" campaign.

 Areas of Focus